Here's how top trucking firms are fighting attrition

 The corporation targets at increasing efficiency of drivers and deliverables by using technology in ways such as email settlements, E-ZPass, PrePass, fuel optimisation systems and TripPack scanning.
 For owner-operators in particular, who also are a part of Boyd, they have introduced bookkeeping assistance from the Corporate Chaplains of America, who offer 24/7 counseling for truck drivers or their families.

-The operations management department at Boyd, had begun to closely work with its safety and recruitment departments.
+The operations management department at Boyd, work closely with its safety and recruitment departments.
 This is to avoid drivers from being misled about the jobs that they are applying for due to faulty recruitment practices.
-This way, Boyd can market its company in the right way, and prospective employees end up walking into the door with an accurate idea about how much they will be paid or how much home time they will be getting.
+This way, Boyd has a chance to market its company in the right way, and prospective employees end up walking into the door with an accurate idea about how much they will be paid or how much home time they will be getting.
 By doing so, they have done a good job of portraying truck drivers as potential professional employees.

-Strategic Program Inc. uses its human resources acumen to bring changes
+Strategic Program Inc. uses its human resources acumen to understand driver

 Strategic Programs Inc. (SP) is a human resource research firm that analyses individuals, teams, and organizations.
 Since they have a lot of clients in the trucking industry, they released a statement on how companies need to assess their organizations and figure out the reason for their high attrition rates.